kate-orlova/external-asset-management-in-sitecore/README.md

 The current module implementation assumes that the external asset library is based on [Amazon Web Services](https://docs.aws.amazon.com/general/latest/gr/Welcome.html) and shows all nuances in that regard.
 All specific AWS settings are defined in the config file:
 - AssetManagement.Host
 - AssetManagement.SearchUrl
-- AssetsManagement.RegionName
+- AssetsManagement.RegionName - AWS region
 - AssetsManagement.ServiceName
-- AssetsManagement.ContentType
+- AssetsManagement.ContentType - content-type header
 - AssetsManagement.SignedHeaders
-- AssetsManagement.Algorithm
+- AssetsManagement.Algorithm - a signing algorithm to be used to hash the payload
 - AssetManagement.AccessKey
 - AssetManagement.SecretKey